Vault enterprise HSM behavioral changes

 Both rekeying the root key and rotation of the underlying data encryption key are supported when using an HSM.

-When an HSM is used for generating various CSPs or for entropy augmentation, interaction with the HSM becomes part of the request processing for functionality using it.
+When an HSM is used for generating various Critical Security Parameters (CSPs) or for entropy augmentation, interaction with the HSM becomes part of the request processing for functionality using it.
 This means the HSM must be online and available for those requests to succeed.
 Additionally, some operations are performed much more frequently than key generation where interaction with the HSM may impact performance.
 A mount with seal wrapping enabled will interact with the HSM on every write for example.
 Vault tokens (non-batch) generated with entropy augmentation enabled will interact with the HSM when created.